City Shul

-City Shul is a Reform synagogue in downtown Toronto, founded in October 2012 and led by Rabbi Elyse Goldstein.
-The congregation meets at 300 Bloor Street West, in the same building as Bloor Street United Church.
-Until September 2017, meetings were held at the Wolfond Centre for Jewish Campus Life, near the St George campus of the University of Toronto.
+City Shul is a Reform synagogue in downtown Toronto, founded in October 2012 and currently led by Transition Rabbi Danny Gottlieb, following the retirement of founding Rabbi Elyse Goldstein.
+Until September 2017, the congregation met at the Wolfond Centre for Jewish Campus Life, near the St George campus of the University of Toronto.
+From 2017 to 2022, it was located in the same building as Bloor Street United Church.
+Since 2022, the congregation has met at the St George by the Grange.

+History

 City Shul was founded to serve the growing Jewish population in downtown Toronto.
 It is part of the Downtown Jewish Community Council of Toronto.

-City Shul is noted for its diverse population, and includes members who are visible minorities, LGBT, Jews-by-choice and those who are exploring Judaism.
+City Shul includes members who are visible minorities, LGBT, Jews-by-choice and people with no Jewish background.
 The Shul also includes members who were raised in different Jewish traditions, such as Ashkenazi or Sephardi Jews, and those who come from a variety of Jewish religious movements including Orthodox, Conservative, and Reconstructionist.
 City Shul accepts non-Jews as voting members, with the requirement that members of the Leadership Team be Jewish (by birth or conversion).

-Services at City Shul are fully egalitarian; men and women participate equally.
-The service is conducted primarily in Hebrew and the shul uses Gates of Prayer, the Reform Prayerbook; transliterations are provided.
+Men and women participate equally in services at City Shul.
+The service is conducted primarily in Hebrew, and the shul uses a prayer book called Siddur Shirat Halev (Song of the Heart), which was developed in a four-year project with more than 70 congregants involved and designed by Baruch Sienna.
+Shirat HaLev includes commentary, art and poetry, and is adapted with permission from the Central Conference of American Rabbis prayer book Mishkan T'filah, World Union Edition: A Progressive Siddur.

 City Shul was formally accepted as a member of the Union for Reform Judaism in December 2013.